Rowan-Paul/project-argus/README.md

 | andromeda            | Frontend application                   | [GitHub](https://github.com/Rowan-Paul/andromeda)            | [projectarg.us](https://projectarg.us/)                |
 | orion                | Backend server                         | [GitHub](https://github.com/Rowan-Paul/orion)                | [api.projectarg.us](https://api.projectarg.us/)        |

-Each app will be seperated as to be able to have them work completly independent from each other.

 ## Documentation

+The app is build using ReactJS and ExpressJS using a MongoDB database and deployed on an Ubuntu VPS.
 If you wish to know more, navigate to the [wiki](https://github.com/Rowan-Paul/project-argus/wiki) to read more about the app.
 If you wish to see a roadmap, check [projects](https://github.com/Rowan-Paul/project-argus/projects)